Frequently Asked Questions

 A: Every person in the U.S. is represented by one District Representative and two State Senators.
 We figure out who we should call depending on the current status of the specific bill you answered.

-A: Signing up is easy.
-You can sign up here or you can click on the free trial link in the menu.
+A: Signing up is easy and completely free.
+You can sign up by clicking on the "Get Started" link in the menu or in the homepage.
 Signing up gives you access to vote on both the CAN Library and our bill summary emails.
-When you sign up, you will receive 5 free calls on us, allowing us to start calling on your behalf.
+Your first set of calls are on us.

-A: Upgrading is simple.
-You can upgrade here or by clicking the upgrade link in the menu.
+A: If you want us to continue calling on your behalf, you must upgrade.
+Upgrading is simple, just click on the premium link in the menu.
 When you upgrade, we will continue to call on your behalf on an unlimited number of bills for a flat fee of $7.99 a month.
 You must favor or oppose a bill everytime you want us to complete a new set of calls.

 Q: Do I have to pay to call my Representatives myself?

 A: Not at all.
 We encourage you to call your elected officials.
 There is absolutely no cost if you call your representatives yourself.
-Civic Action Network's calling service is meant to to make the process easy for you by delivering calls on your behalf with the click of a button.
+Civic Action Network's calling service is meant to make the process easier for you by delivering calls on your behalf with the click of a button.

 Q: What if it takes a lot of attempts to reach my Representatives?